-Blue Jay Air has identified Darwin Life as the ideal strategic partner to successfully execute this venture, and CEOs Susan Feather and Gabriela Martinez have eagerly prepared a business case to bring forward to the Blue Jay Air and Darwin Boards.
-They are very excited about the potential synergies this initiative could realize.
+Blue Jay Air has identified a life insurance company as an ideal strategic partner to successfully execute this venture.
+Susan Feather, the CEO, is very excited about the potential synergies this initiative could realize.

-As part of the proposal, the risk functions from both companies have collaborated on a preliminary risk review and have identified some concerns with the initiative.
+As part of the proposal, the risk function has completed a preliminary risk review and has identified concerns with how a tail event, such as a plane crash, could impact the potential travel insurance payout costs of this initiative.